Comalcalco

 Comalcalco is a city located in Comalcalco Municipality about 45 miles (60 km) northwest of Villahermosa in the Mexican state of Tabasco.
 Near the city is the Pre-Columbian Maya archaeological site of Comalcalco.
 The literal English translation of "Comalcalco" is "In the house of the comals".
 A comal is a pan used to prepare food.

 Demography

-The present-day city of Comalcalco reported a 2005 census population of 39,865 inhabitants, while the municipality of which it serves as municipal seat had a population of 173,773.
-The city is the third-largest community in the state of Tabasco, behind Villahermosa and Cárdenas.
-The municipality, which has an area of 723.19 km2 (279.225 sq mi), includes many smaller outlying communities, the largest of which are Tecolutilla, Chichicapa, Aldama, and Miguel Hidalgo.
+The present-day city of Comalcalco reported a 2020 census population of 43,035 inhabitants, while the municipality of which it serves as municipal seat had a population of 214,877.
+The city is the third most populous community in the state of Tabasco, behind Villahermosa and Cárdenas.
+The municipality, which has an area of 723.19 km2 (279.225 sq mi), includes many smaller outlying communities, the largest of which are Tecolutilla, Chichicapa, Cupilco, Villa Aldama, Gobernadores, Tomas Garrido and Miguel Hidalgo.